NomadHK/salt/README.md

 Use this script as a reference (in combo with [Linux From Scratch](http://www.linuxfromscratch.org/)) to write your own.
 You *can* build LFS into a usable desktop OS.
 Updates to certain softwares are as simple as replacing a directory in /opt, as the above examples of Chrome and Blender show.
 If you need to update or uninstall a software deeper in the dependency dough, you can edit a few lines in your build script and rebuild your system.
 Sure, it's going to take 7+ hours, but you can let it run while you sleep; Microsoft Windows often take as long to update.

 The kernel can be updated to a later minor version (4.7.x) by compiling it and replacing the one in /dev/sda1/efi/boot.
-Just use the same .config after you make mrproper (see line in the build script).
-You don't have to rebuild the rest of the system.
+Just use the same .config after you make mrproper (see line 852 in the build script).
+You don't have to rebuild the rest of the system unless you update the major version of the kernel; in that case you need to generate a new .config to set up possibly new options.

 Consult lines 1247-1269 in the build script on how to install fonts.